 If you are nervous about discussing the price of a hotel room to make it suit your pocket better, ask for discounted rooms instead.
 Often, certain rooms in hotels will offer less luxury than the other rooms.
 This may be due to a poorer view or being in a noisier part of the hotel for example.
 These inconveniences won’t matter to you if your budget is your main concern.

 Cities almost always have great transport links.
 Buses and trains can all be accessed to get around to everywhere you will want to see.
 However, enquire about multi-day passes that will give you access to transport across the city.
 This will save money by reducing how many individual tickets you purchase.

 “Many cities that have a high tourist industry will also have passes to allow access to multiple attractions.
 The logic is the same: the pass will look pricey at first, but will actually save you money from not having to purchase individual tickets,” says Duane Alexander, lifestyle blogger, who writes about traveling, writing, and studying.

 Time when you book your flights

-Different websites may have slightly variable information on this topic, though the general consensus is that booking flights is cheaper during the afternoon.
-There is regular price fluctuation during the day for the majority of airline providers, with early bookings before noon being the most expensive.
-This targets enterprises, who usually book flights for employees during the morning.
+Different websites may have slightly variable information on this topic, though the general consensus is that booking flights cheaper during the afternoon.
+There is a regular price fluctuation during the day for the majority of airline providers, with early bookings before noon being the most expensive.
+These targets enterprises, who usually book flights for employees during the morning.

 Schedule flight bookings into your diary

 “If you schedule when you will book flights in advance, you can follow the advice given by Japanese economists to book flights eight full weeks in advance.
 After that mark, prices will increase, and before that mark, you may have other plans and commitments make you change your plans,” says Lawrence Choi, travel writer, who shares stories about traveling among students and writers.